Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Related Works

 Likewise, several heatmap methods are evaluated by measuring similarity w.r.t \textit{sensitivity-n} property \cite{ancona2018towards}.
 The sum of attribution is compared to the same sum but with \(n\) features removed.
-The paper presents several useful empirical observations from their XAI evaluations, which we further supplement at the end of this paper.
-Similarity metrics are also used in \cite{Sixt2020WhenEL} along with the above-mentioned sanity checks.
+The paper presents several useful empirical observations from their XAI evaluations.
+We similarly provide more observations on heatmaps as explanations at the end of this paper.
+Similarity metrics are also used with the above-mentioned sanity checks in \cite{Sixt2020WhenEL}.

 The \textit{pointing game} has been used for evaluating the performance of localization algorithm.
 In XAI evaluations, they are used in \cite{8237633,9157775}.
-Looking more closely, this metric is extremely loose, considering a hit whenever the maximum value lies inside the desired ground-truth mask region.
-Using a single pixel to evaluate the quality of explanations may be highly questionable, unless the mask area is always significantly small compared to the image size.
+Looking more closely, this metric is ``extremely loose" because it considers a hit whenever the maximum value lies inside the desired ground-truth mask region (even a single pixel counts).
+Using a single pixel to evaluate the quality of explanations may be questionable, unless the mask area is always significantly small compared to the image size.
 By contrast, we measure recall and precision over a large regions of pixels in the images.

+Another experimental study on the quantitative evaluations of heatmap-based methods \cite{10.1145/3447548.3467148} listed several issues in existing methods as well (e.g. faithfulness has out-of-distribution issues).
+It introduces IntIoSR, again another metric to compute overlap with ground-truth heatmaps; our paper again differs from such ``localization only" approach, since we distinguish localization from discriminative features.
+Likewise, \cite{ARRAS202214} performs such localization measurement using Relevance Mass Accuracy, though it also includes Relevance Rank Accuracy.
+Our metric is similar in the sense that we compute pixelwise hit/miss.